-During the currency of an Act, it may be changed by amending Acts passed by Parliament.
-When a version of an Act is produced that incorporates these changes it is referred to in various ways:
+Acts may be changed by amending Acts passed by Parliament.
+When a version of an Act is produced that incorporates these changes it is referred to in various ways including:

 - version

 - reprint

 - consolidation

 - compilation

 It is important to know how up-to-date an Act is when you are using it.
 Check for a date on the front page of the Act that claims: